katcipis/sophia/notes/books/coders-at-work.md

 * Great advice: Just start something, even if it is stupid
 * Interesting take on problems that are better suited to dynamically typed languages
+* Similar opinion on how software is less constrained than other engineerings (bridges building for example)

+## Peter Norvig

+* Page 300: Interesting ideas on TDD and what it does not do (designing)
+* Page 306: On the strugle to not over-design perfect solutions

 ## Common Observartions